Skip to main content

 Where Teams Get This Wrong

-The most common mistake is building payment state management reactively adding idempotency keys after the first duplicate charge incident, adding reconciliation after the first audit, adding explicit state machines after the first impossible state bug.
+The most common mistake is building payment state management reactively adding idempotency keys after the first duplicate charge incident, adding reconciliation after the first audit finding, adding explicit state machines after the first impossible-state bug.

 Each of these is the right fix.
 But applied reactively, they're applied under pressure, in production, with real customer impact already occurring.